LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220423.md

 **Gdude**: That's great if we could see more people working on CHASM honestly.
 It's going to be a fantastic tool, and it's one that's uniquely applicable to pretty much the entrance Java ecosystem and not just Quilt.
 So it'd be really nice to get a couple of people working on that if anyone is available and interested.
 Okay, thank you for that **CheaterCodes**.
 We'll move onto Community Tools, and that's me of course.

 With the road to Beta, I suppose, there were quite a few things to do and I kind of ran out of time.
 But I did still manage to get quite a few things done.
 On Discord you'll notice that Cozy has replaced our old tag system.
-The tag module is also available for anyone to use if they're writing a Kordex bot, which is the framework that I wrote.
+The tag module is also available for anyone to use if they're writing a Kordex (Kord Extensions) bot, which is the framework that I wrote.
 That's on Github, it's not documented yet, but it's there and there's examples, so if anyone wants to steal that, go ahead.
 It's on the Maven.

 I've also been working on the `#welcome` channel system.
 That works.
 I actually added a role-picker to it, but we're not quite ready to use that yet.
 But again, that's on the Maven if you want to look at it, and the `#welcome` channel has already been set-up.
 It's kind of like a data-driven channel system.